-The main parts used in the construction of a DC motor are the yoke, poles, field winding, commutator, carbon brushes bearings etc. A brief description of the various parts is as follows:
+The main parts used in the construction of DC motor are the yoke, poles, field winding, commutator, carbon brushes bearings, etc. A brief description of the various parts is as follows:

-Yoke serve two purposes, firstly it provides mechanical protection to the outer parts of the machine secondly it provides low reluctance path for the magnetic flux.
+Yoke serves two purposes, firstly it provides mechanical protection to the outer parts of the machine secondly it provides a low reluctance path for the magnetic flux.

 Poles and Pole Shoe

 The coils around the poles are known as field (or exciting) coils and are connected in series to form the field winding.
 Copper wire is used for the construction of field coils.
-When the DC current is passed through the field windings, it magnetizes poles which produce magnetic flux.
+When the DC is passed through the field windings, it magnetizes poles that produce magnetic flux.

 It is a cylindrical drum and keyed to the rotating shaft.
 A large number of slots are made all over its periphery, which accommodates the armature winding.
-Low reluctance, high permeability material such as cast iron and cast steel are used for armature core.
+Low reluctance, high permeability material such as silicon steel is used for armature core.

 The laminated construction is used to produce the armature core to minimize the eddy current losses.
 The air holes are also provided on the armature core for the air circulation which helps in cooling the motor.

-The armature winding plays very important role in the construction of a DC motor because the conversion of power takes place in armature winding.
-On the basis of connections, there are two types of armature windings named:
+The armature winding plays a very important role in the construction of a DC motor because the conversion of power takes place in the armature winding.
+Based on connections, there are two types of armature windings named:

 - Wave Winding

-All the conductors in a group are connected in series and all such groups are connected in parallel.
-For a lap winding the number of parallel paths (A) is equal to the number of poles (P).
+Lap Winding: In lap winding the armature conductors are divided into the groups equal to the number of poles of the motor.
+All the conductors in each group are connected in series and all such groups are connected in parallel.
+Therefore, in lap winding the number of parallel paths (A) is equal to the number of poles (P).

 The commutator connects the rotating armature conductor to the stationary external circuit through carbon brushes.
 It converts alternating torque into unidirectional torque produced in the armature.

-The current is conducted from voltage source to armature by the carbon brushes which are held against the surface of commutator by springs.
-They are made of high-grade carbon steel and are rectangular in shape.
+The current is conducted from the voltage source to the armature by the carbon brushes which are held against the surface of the commutator by springs.
+They are made of high-grade carbon steel and are rectangular.